jina-ai/examples/audio-to-audio-search/README.md

 # Find Similar Audio Cuts

-In this example, the code check if the query audio clip is part of the indexed audio tracks.
+This example checks if the query audio clip is part of the indexed audio tracks.

 ## Prerequisites

-The program in `app.py`  uses a `VGGISH` model to encode audio data and search audio data.

-To use this code the user is required to first download one of:
+To run this example, the user is required to first download one of:

 1. the `VGGISH` model with the provided shell script: